 Is an incident keeping your van off the road?
-We'll give you a small courtesy van to use while we fix it - or for up to 21 days in a row if it's written off or stolen.
+We'll give you a small courtesy van to use, such as a Ford Transit Connect, while we fix it with our comprehensive insurance.
+Or for up to 21 days in a row if it's written off or stolen.

 Introductory discount.
 Minimum premiums apply.
 Excludes optional extras.

-Comprehensive cover, registration number, make and model of the other vehicle needed to make a claim.
+Comprehensive cover only.
+You'll need to give us the other driver's registration number, make, and model to make a claim.
 Non-fault claims only.

 Comprehensive claims only.